Jim Mattis: Personal life

 A bachelor for his entire professional career, a now-retired Mattis married physicist and business executive Christina Lomasney in June 2022.
 He has no children.
 He had previously proposed to a woman, but the wedding was called off three days before it was to occur, after colleagues talked him out of leaving the Marine Corps for her.
 He was nicknamed "The Warrior Monk" because of his bachelorhood and lifelong devotion to the study of war.
 An avid reader, he has 7,000 books in his private library, and has recommended Marcus Aurelius's Meditations as the one book every American should read.
-Mattis describes Robert Heinlein's Starship Troopers as one of the reasons for implementing training simulators for infantrymen.

 Mattis was inducted into the Sons of the American Revolution on July 13, 2021.

 Mattis is a Catholic, and has been described as "devout" and "committed".
 During the 2003 Iraq invasion, he often prayed with general John F. Kelly on Sundays.
 The Trump transition team's formal biography of Mattis described him as "the living embodiment of the Marine Corps motto, Semper Fidelis."
 He has declined when asked by reporters to discuss his faith in public.
 In a 2003 PBS interview, Mattis recalled how his Marines followed advice from his chaplain on gaining the support of Iraqi citizens:

 On the suggestion of my Catholic chaplain the Marines would take chilled drinking water in bottles and walk out amongst the protesters and hand it out.
 It is just hard to throw a rock at somebody who has given you a cold drink of water and it's 120 degrees outside.